 Helping in your community

-Somerset County Council is delighted to see so many rally around and offer their support to those in communities self-isolating, the elderly or those in identified ‘at risk’ groups such as the over 70s, pregnant women, a weakened immune system or people with an underlying health condition.
+Somerset County Council is delighted to see so many rally around and offer their support to those self-isolating, the elderly or those in identified ‘at risk’ groups such as the over 70s, pregnant women, a weakened immune system or people with an underlying health condition.

 If you’re supporting people around you that might be vulnerable it’s crucial to follow advice on social distancing and reducing the risk of transmission.
 You can find out more about how to help others safely here